AudioBible/KJV/HELP.md

 GO AND TELL ALL OF THE CHURCHES THE REAL TRUTH AND SEND THEM THIS VIDEO!

+The space NASA talks about is the space inside the dome, technically were all in outer space as we speak - Earth is Motionless https://m.youtube.com/watch?list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&v=kfE4vHQGB0w

 ### 1. Pray, repent, read, hear, watch the videos, meet new people and share!